nimiq/tutorial/src/content/tutorial/6-gasless-transfers/4-static-relay/content.md

 - **Transfer contract** executes the token move and fee payment.
 - **RelayHub** validates and routes meta-transactions across the network.

+If you have never met OpenGSN before, keep this component cheat sheet handy:

+- **Forwarder:** verifies the meta-transaction signature and keeps per-sender nonces so relays cannot replay old requests.
+The Nimiq transfer contract bundles a forwarder implementation; see the reference in the [Nimiq Developer Center](https://developers.nimiq.com/).
+- **Paymaster:** refunds the relay in tokens such as USDT or USDC.
+For this tutorial the same transfer contract doubles as paymaster.
+- **RelayHub:** the canonical on-chain registry of relays.
+Its API is documented in the [OpenGSN Docs](https://docs.opengsn.org/).
+- **Relay server:** an off-chain service that watches the hub and exposes `/getaddr` plus `/relay` endpoints.
+Polygon’s networking requirements for relays are outlined in the [Polygon developer documentation](https://docs.polygon.technology/).

 ---

 ## Guardrails for This Lesson